 - The fees from the transaction confirmation.

-And although at first hand it looks like The Bitcoin Lightning Network will take away the fee-based income source, that’s not really the case.
+And although at first hand it looks like The Bitcoin Lightning Network will take away the fee-based income source, that’s not the case.

 The on-chain will broadcast an opening transaction and a closing transaction.
 So the confirming transaction confirmation will still stand.
-But the network won’t overload with tiny countless transactions.
+But the network won’t overload with countless tiny transactions.

-That’s because at the moment, you can end up paying a $50 fee for transferring $50 if the network is overloaded.
+That’s because, at the moment, you can end up paying a $50 fee for transferring $50 if the network is overloaded.